zief0002/EPsy-8252/README.md

 - **README.md:** This is a plain text file that basically includes the information you are reading right now.
 - **assignments:** This directory includes RMD and PDF versions of the assignments for the course.
 - **data:** This directory includes the data sets we will use in the course.
-- **docs:** This directory includes the HTML version of the course notes.
-These are the same notes that are at [http://zief0002.github.io/epsy-8252/](http://zief0002.github.io/epsy-8252/).
-To open them double-click the file *index.html* or drag that file onto your browser.
-- **notes:** This directory includes the RMD files used to generate the HTML version of the course notes.
+- **docs:** This directory includes the RMD and HTML files for this website.
 - **scripts:** This directory includes the R script files associated with each unit.
 - **syllabus:** This directory includes the files needed to generate the course syllabus.
 The file *syllabus-8252-s19.pdf* file is a PDF file of the course syllabus.